-4000 Community Air Monitoring Implementation Checklists
+9470.6 Community Air Monitoring Implementation Checklists

 The following implementation checklist is designed to aid users in establishing a CAM program during an emergency spill or release.
 The primary reason to assess air quality is for public health therefore, air monitoring site selection will be aimed at demonstrating where there is a potential for public exposure.
 The checklist is divided into three sections to reflect the major phases in implementing a CAM program and include best practices where applicable.
+Additional detailed information is provided in the response tool attachments.